 The Armstrong Air and space Museum, located in Wapakoneta, is dedicated to the life of Neil Armstrong, the first man to step foot on the moon.
 Although small in comparison to some other well known Air and Space museums, the museum is packed full of information and artifacts.

-In the middle of the museum is the hall is the infinity room, which simulates the vastness of space, and the iconic Astro theater.
+In the middle of the museum is the infinity room, which simulates the vastness of space, and the iconic Astro theater.
 The domed theater plays a film about the Apollo 11 mission and the men who first landed on the moon.

 After the movie the museum focuses on the space programs transition beyond the moon.
 While the simulators are fun in this section and there is a lot of information, it is not a detailed as the first half.

 A great feature of the museum is that it is very Ohio space centric.
 Make sure to check out the map of all the locations in Ohio that help manufacture parts for NASA, or the Gallery of photos of all Astronauts from the Buckeye state.
 Even the gift shop overflows with Ohio merchandise (along with a lot of space toys for the kids and NASA memorabilia for the Adults)